DataDog/integrations-core/airflow/README.md

 All steps below are needed for the Airflow integration to work properly.
 Before you begin, [install the Datadog Agent][3] version `>=6.17` or `>=7.17`, which includes the StatsD/DogStatsD mapping feature.

 ### Configuration
-There are two forms of the Airflow integration.
-There is the Datadog Agent integration which makes requests to a provided endpoint for Airflow to report whether it can connect and is healthy.
-Then there is the Airflow StatsD portion where Airflow can be configured to send metrics to the Datadog Agent, which can remap the Airflow notation to a Datadog notation.
+There are two parts of the Airflow integration:
+- The Datadog Agent portion, which makes requests to a provided endpoint for Airflow to report whether it can connect and is healthy.
+The Agent integration also queries Airflow to produce some of its own metrics.
+- The Airflow StatsD portion, where Airflow can be configured to send metrics to the Datadog Agent, which can remap the Airflow notation to a Datadog notation.

+The Airflow integration's [metrics](#metrics) come from both the Agent and StatsD portions.

 <!-- xxx tabs xxx -->
 <!-- xxx tab "Host" xxx -->